AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/job-aids.md

 ## Withdraw/re-publish job aids {#withdrawrepublishjobaids}

-Under Administrator login, click **Job Aids** in the left pane to access job aids.
+Under Administrator login, click **[!UICONTROL Job Aids]** in the left pane to access job aids.

-You can withdraw a published job aid by clicking settings icon adjacent to the job aid and selecting **Withdraw**.
+You can withdraw a published job aid by clicking settings icon adjacent to the job aid and selecting **[!UICONTROL Withdraw]**.

 ![](assets/withdraw-job-aids-admin.png)